VFA-213: 1970s

 In September 1976, VF-213 began the transition to the F-14A Tomcat.
 The first cruise with the F-14 was with CVW-11 aboard USS Kitty Hawk in October 1977.
 After the Kitty Hawk cruise, the carrier air wing switched to USS America and took part in two Mediterranean cruises in 1979 with John Monroe "Hawk" Smith as CO and 1981.

 1980s

 In December 1981, VF-213 added a new mission as they began training with the Tactical Air Reconnaissance Pod System (TARPS) and in September 1982, VF-213 deployed aboard USS Enterprise.
 During Indian Ocean operations, the squadron achieved a new milestone by flying the longest Tomcat flight from a carrier on a 1775 mi TARPS mission.

+In 1985, they were mobilized for the filming of Top Gun on the USS Enterprise (CVN-65) for takeoffs & landings and AIM-9 Sidewinder & AIM-7 Sparrow firing scenes.